Main Content

 Dependencies

-To enable this parameter, clear the Specify normalized bandwidth from input port parameter.
+To enable this parameter, set the Specification parameter to Center frequency and bandwidth and clear the Specify normalized bandwidth from input port parameter.

 Form of cascaded filter sections, specified as Second-order sections for SOS filters or Fourth-order sections for FOS filters.